 Along the way I started working on other exercises, all from the same basic premise, that of having a skill I wanted students to master through systematic and incremental exercises.
-My composing process is more streamlined now, but it's still slow, since I always test everything out on students, and it takes time for them to work through a draft of an exercise book, and then for me to make changes based on what I see, and test it out again on someone new.
+My composing process is more streamlined now, but it's still slow, since I always test everything out on students, and it takes time for them to work through a draft of an exercise book, and then for me to make changes based on what I see, and test it out again on more students.

 Publishing my Pedal Exercises book in 2016 felt like an Everest size accomplishment.
 It also felt like something I wanted to do again, which is I guess why people who climb mountains do so on a regular basis.
-I'm pleased to say that my Exercises in Harmonics book has just been released!
-I see students struggle with harmonics quite a bit.
+I'm pleased to say that my Exercises in Harmonics book was published in 2018l I see students struggle with harmonics quite a bit.
 Some go to impressive lengths to avoid performing music that features prominent harmonics while others are content to simply make a face every time a passage of harmonics is coming up.
 So, you guessed it, I sat down and wrote 36 exercises that give students a chance to focus extensively on harmonics, starting simple and getting progressively more complex.
 (Well, actually I wrote around 100 exercises, but settled on these 36 after several rounds of revisions.)
 I also made a version of this book for the lever harp, with 28 exercises (as there are fewer keys to work through).

 I have also have a few shorter sets of exercises available, for work in trills and scales.
 These both begin simply and build gradually.
 Click on a title to see a description, sample pages, and to purchase a PDF download.